exratione/protractor-selenium-server-vagrant/README.md

 are better off provisioning once, creating an image, and then instantiating new VMs from that image.

-Ubuntu 12.04 is presently used as the VM OS because as of Q2 2014 there is a blocking issue in the interaction between the libGL library and Chromium that prevents the use of Chromium headless with Xvfb in Ubuntu 14.04.
-This issue is not present in Ubuntu 12.04.
+### The Latest Packages Usually Have Issues

+Since late 2013 it has frequently been the case that at least one of Chromium, Firefox, or PhantomJS does not function in this setup when using the latest stable versions of every package from the default Ubuntu and NPM repositories.

+For example, in Q2 2014 there was a blocking issue in the interaction between the libGL library and Chromium in Ubuntu 14.04.
+As of Q1 2015 for Ubuntu 14.04 there is (a) a [blocking issue][6] in the interaction between current latest release versions of Protractor and PhantomJS, (b) [another blocking issue][7] in the interaction between Selenium 2.44.0 and Firefox 35.0.
+You are not even safe to back down to Ubuntu 12.04 where things have been more stable, as there versions of Chromedriver and Chromium have slipped out of sync with one another as of Q1 2015.

+The provisioning used here installs the latest generally available releases for all items of interest exception for Selenium, where the version must be specified.
+Depending on the situation at the time of use, you may want to either update to versions yet to make it into the general repositories, or downgrade selectively.
+The best approach to take depends on the details of the issue at the time, so there is little advice to be given, unfortunately.

 [0]: https://github.com/angular/protractor
 [1]: http://downloads.vagrantup.com